-Electrical problems like voltage issue, cranks, and failing to start was noticed in 2007 Cummins engines.
+Electrical problems like voltage issue, cranks, and failing to start were noticed in 2007 Cummins engines.

 Emission system problems are the most noteworthy ones in 6.7 Cummins of 2007.
 6.7 Cummins included EGR (Exhaust Gas Recirculation) and DPF (Diesel Particulate Filter).
-These two emission systems can cause severe damage to the engine and can send the vehicle into limp mode which cannot be sorted without repairing.
+These two emission systems can cause severe damage to the engine and can send the vehicle into limp mode, which cannot be sorted without repair.

 2008 6.7 Cummins had almost the same issues as the previous years.
 But the complaints increased by a great number.